Drop off your CV

 Many have addressed this, including Cognitive psychologist LeeAnn Renninger who has done extensive research into the secret of giving great feedback.
 Study after study provides insightful findings which provide the foundation of the following suggested approach to delivering valuable and constructive feedback.
 There are some ground rules to providing feedback that should be kept in mind first and foremost.

-5. Try not to use technology – Sharing feedback through email, text message or even phone can lead to misinterpretation and can make your feedback seem less than important then it really is.
+Sharing feedback through email, text message, or even phone can lead to misinterpretation and can make your feedback seem less than important then it really is.
 It is always best to speak in person if possible.

 Start by identifying the situation, when giving feedback it’s important to be specific in what behaviour you are addressing.
 By providing the person with a reference point, you can give a specific example of when they may have demonstrated the behaviour in question.